 Sometimes listing photos can be boring, sometimes they stop us dead in our tracks.
 This happens to me often as I’m perusing homes of the rich and famous.
 A lot of things don’t surprise me anymore.
 Eight car garage?
 Seen it.
 Outdoor tennis court?
 Been there, done that.
 Jacuzzi tub?
 So blasé.

 But there are still plenty of occasions where my jaw drops and I can’t believe my eyes.
 Sometimes it’s a home that looks like a castle, or a cave.
 Sometimes it’s questionable art and design decisions.
 Sometimes it’s an elephant in the backyard.

 I’ve gathered my favorite jaw-dropping moments into a Redfin Collection called “Just Wow.”
 Below are a few photos from the Collection – be sure to browse the full Collection via the link above and follow it to stay up to date on the latest additions.

 “Just Wow” is just one of thousands of Redfin Collections that have been created since the launch of the feature in December.
-You can browse through all of them on the Redfin Collections page located at redfin.com/collections.
+With Collections, you can browse through and share photos of homes.

 In fact there are so many fabulous Collections that we’ve decided to share our favorites on a regular basis here on the Redfin blog.
 We’ll highlight some of our Featured Collections from renowned architects, designers, journalists and other notable figures, as well as Collections from other Redfin users and employees.